 Requires standing and/or sitting for long periods of time

-Work is performed indoors/outdoors in 2018.
+Work is performed indoors/outdoors in 2019.
 The weather conditions can vary from hot days to cool nights, thunderstorms, high winds, and rain.
 The environments may include high humidity and hot temperatures.
 Cell phone coverage is spotty to non-existent.
-Contact with the mainland is through radios for park use only.

 Information desk volunteers typically start around late May until after Labor Day.
 Regular scheduled hours are 8:45 am – 5:15 pm but can vary if there are any emergencies or other issues.
 Background checks including fingerprinting will be done if a volunteer is selected.
 Volunteering for the full season is preferred.